mendersoftware/mender/CONTRIBUTING.md

 maintainers and relevant project members upfront.
 Start a discussion on our [Mender Hub forum](https://hub.mender.io/c/general-discussions).

-Using commit signoffs and changelog tags is mandatory for all commits; we also encourage that each commit is small and cohesive.
+Using commit signoffs and changelog tags is mandatory for all commits; we also enforce the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 See the next sections for details.

 ### Sign your work